woutervanelten/Podman/Installation.md

 `podmanuser:65536:65536` \
 This means that the user and group ID inside the container is increased with 65536 and that will be the user and group ID in the LXC.
 (So root in container (id 0 ) is id 65536 in the LXC, user 1000 in the container is user 66536 inside the LXC. \
 To get the required user(s) from a pod, you can run: `podman top CONTAINERNAME user huser`

+## Change mapping to allow a specific container user to write to a LXC folder.
+Sometimes there are more users in a container that need to write to mounted folders. \
+For instance in nextcloud.
+The main user, root, needs access (this is mapped to the rootless user that runs podman in de LXC) and the www-data (33) user needs access. \
+The easyest way to allow this, is to create another mapping on this folder. \
+`podman unshare chown -R 33:0 /mnt/folder/in/your/lxc`

 # Auto start of services